jihunhwang/jihunhwang.github.io/_pages/research.md

 p span.indented {
   display: block;      /* each line behaves like a block */
   text-indent: 1em;    /* indent the first line of each block */ }

+.collab-columns {
+  columns: 3 220px;      /* up to 3 columns, each at least 220px wide, auto-collapses on narrow screens */
+  column-gap: 1.5em;
+}

+.collab-item {
+  break-inside: avoid-column;  /* keep each person's entry from splitting across columns */
+  margin-bottom: 0.1em;
+}
 </style>